chaitanyasisodiya/Movie-survey-bot/README.md

 # Movie Survey Bot with Streamlit and Langchain

 ## Overview
-The Movie Survey Bot is a conversational chatbot designed to conduct surveys related to movies.
-It asks users a series of questions about their movie preferences and gathers their responses.
+The Movie Survey Bot is a conversational chatbot designed to conduct surveys related to movies based on plot provied.
+It asks users a series of follo-up questions about movie based on plot and gathers their responses ,based on response generate new suvery question.

 ## Features
 - Asks users a series of movie-related questions from Movie plot.